venkyroy22/Ecommerce-Follow-Along/README.md

 Also write an endpoint to increase and decrease the quantity.
 Creating cart frontend page and display the products.
 Using PUT method to update the data.

+### Milestone 20: Profile Page
+In this Milestone,

+Create and backend endpoint that will send all the user data using mail.
+Create an frontend profile page that will display all the user data.
+Display profile photo, name, mail and addresses.